squirrel-forge/node-minify-images/README.md

 ```

-All imagemin plugins are optional to allow for a custom setup if required, install your required plugins and then use the *--no-optional* flag when installing minify-images.
+All imagemin plugins are optional, to allow for a custom setup if required.
+Install your required plugins and then use the *--no-optional* flag when installing minify-images.
 See the [plugins section](#plugins) for compatibility and more information.

 ## cli usage